fclorenzo/pkreborn-access/README.md

 ## Report a Problem or Suggest a Feature

-If you find a bug or documentation issue, or just want to suggest a feature, your contribution is appreciated Please use the [issues page](https://github.com/fclorenzo/pkreborn-access/issues) after checking for duplicates,
+If you find a bug or documentation issue, or just want to suggest a feature, your contribution is appreciated!
+Please use the [issues page](https://github.com/fclorenzo/pkreborn-access/issues) after checking for duplicates,

 Or post in [the mod's forum thread](https://www.rebornevo.com/forums/topic/79433-pokemon-reborn-access-pra-mods-to-enhance-accessibility-in-pokemon-reborn/).